awsdocs/aws-sdk-for-javascript-v3/doc_source/s3-crossservices-adddata-create-bucket.md

 # Create an Amazon S3 bucket<a name="s3-crossservices-adddata-create-bucket"></a>

 This topic is part of a larger tutorial about using the AWS SDK for JavaScript with AWS Lambda functions\.
-To start at the beginning of the tutorial, see [Tutorial: Creating and using Lambda functions](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/sdk-cross-service-example-submitting-data.html)\.
+To start at the beginning of the tutorial, see [Creating and using Lambda functions](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/sdk-cross-service-example-submitting-data.html)\.

 In this task, you create an Amazon S3 bucket using the AWS SDK for JavaScript\.
 Alternatively, you can create it through the AWS Management Console\.
 For more information, see the [AWS SDK for JavaScript Developer Guide](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html)\.